 These government bodies are key implementers of two national initiatives: Make in India and Startup India.
-Launched in 2014, Make in India focuses on supporting indigenous innovation, intellectual property, and manufacturing.
-Startup India, launched in 2016, aims to facilitate the process of starting up, assist with government procurement, and streamline procedures for entrepreneurs across the country.
-It hosts an entrepreneurship portal for networking with investors and mentors, accessing free resources, and participating in startup competitions.
+Launched in 2014, Make in India focuses on supporting indigenous innovation, intellectual property, and manufacturing.53 Startup India, launched in 2016, aims to facilitate the process of starting up, assist with government procurement, and streamline procedures for entrepreneurs across the country.54 It hosts an entrepreneurship portal for networking with investors and mentors, accessing free resources, and participating in startup competitions.55 and universities have a large role to play in this regard.
+In India, there are many public universities with high-quality STEM education, such as the system of Indian Institutes of Technology (IITs).
+These universities not only teach students basic sciences and offer research opportunities, but they also provide the resources needed for researchers to commercialize their ideas - including incubator programs and lab facilities.
+For example, Abhishek Sen co-founded Biosense Technologies while studying at IIT Bombay, developing easy-to-use, low-cost diagnostic devices.
+India's STEM-focused universities also serve as pipelines of local technical talent for entrepreneurial companies.